THE STONE INDEPENDENT SCHOOL

 STEM at Stone

-Abstract Problems.
+Wicked Problems.

 Our students choose artifacts that provide meaningful work in order to showcase the evidence of skill acquisition.
 We also want artifacts that teach students how a discipline communicates their work and call this type of product an “authentic artifact.”